Navy Bean Falafel

 Instructions

-- When oil is warm, add shaped falafel (they will be slightly wet but will dry out as they cook) and cook 4-5 minutes on each side or till golden brown.
+- When the oil is warm, add the shaped falafel (they will be slightly wet but will dry out as they cook) and cook 4-5 minutes on each side or until golden brown.

 This looks delicious!
 Thanks for sharing that movie, it sounds like something I would like.
 I especially like when you said “we might see that the reason has nothing to do with the result” 🙂